Telethon Network of Genetic Biobanks - The Charter

 - the divided and aliquoted samples are stored in different containers and locations, under the responsibility of the Biobank Director.

 When banking biological material, it is essential to always preserve a sample aliquot for the patient/family.
-In view of events such as power loss, fire, flooding, earthquakes, user errors etc. samples and aliquots should be divided and stored in separate buildings or, ideally, at separate sites.

 There are, however, circumstances in which the biological material cannot be easily aliquoted due to sample scarcity/characteristics.